 New Yorkers are known for loving thrift shops and spend hours browsing for the most unique pieces!

-Today, I will show you 3 of my favorite spots in Manhattan and Brooklyn, with a huge variety of brands, styles and prices.
+Today, I will show you 3 of my favorite vintage and thrift stores in Manhattan and Brooklyn, with a huge variety of brands, styles and prices.
 Plus, I I’ve listed below another 27 stores you should add too you list!
 So, get read to explore our insider’s guide to 30 vintage and thrift stores in New York.

 Oh!
-And before I forget, like our video and subscribe to the channel!
+And before I forget, like our video and subscribe to our YouTube channel!

 Madame Matove is definitely one of the best kept secrets in the West Village.
 It’s even hard to spot it, since it’s hidden behind a tiny door and small façade.